AFU: Actor-Free critic Updates in off-policy RL for continuous control: Learning curves

-We test AFU-alpha on a classical benchmark of 7 MuJoCo \citep{todorov2012mujoco} tasks from the Gymnasium library \citep{towers_gymnasium_2023}.
+\paragraph{Experiments} We test AFU-alpha on a classical benchmark of 7 MuJoCo \citep{todorov2012mujoco} tasks from the Gymnasium library \citep{towers_gymnasium_2023}.
 We compare it to SAC and TD3, and to variants of AFU-alpha in which the loss $L_{V,A}$ aiming at solving the max-Q problem is replaced by the corresponding loss taken from IQL, SQL or EQL.
 The results are shown in Figure~\ref{fig:XP_AFUalpha}.
 For both SAC and AFU-alpha, we use the same heuristic for the definition of $\bar{\mathcal{H}}$: we set it to $-d$, where $d$ is the dimension of the action space.
-We use the same value of $\tau$ and the same learning rate for the actor and critic updates in AFU-alpha, SAC and TD3, and the same learning rate for the temperature updates in AFU-alpha and SAC.
+Updates in AFU-alpha, SAC and TD3 use the same value of $\tau$ and same learning rates.
 For each algorithm, for each value of the hyperparameter ($\varrho$ for AFU-alpha, $\tau$ for IQL, $\alpha$ for SQL and EQL), and for each of the 7 MuJoCo tasks, we perform 10 runs initialized with different random seeds, and evaluate the performance of the policy every 10,000 steps on 10 rollouts.
-The first 10,000 steps of each run are performed with actions that are uniformly randomly drawn, and without gradient steps.
-For each run, the learning curve is smoothed with a moving average window of size 10.
-The raw score of the run is the last average return, i.e. the average return over the last 10 evaluations.
+The first 10,000 steps of each run use uniformly drawn random actions (and no gradient steps).
+Learning curves are smoothed with a moving average window of size 10.
+The raw score of a run is the last average return, i.e. the average return over the last 10 evaluations.
 For each task, we linearly rescale the scores based on two reference points: (1) the maximum evaluation seen across all algorithms and all runs corresponds to a score of 100, and (2) the mean episode return across all algorithms and runs corresponds to a score of 0.
 Following the recommendations of \cite{agarwal2021deep}, we compute with the \emph{rliable} library the performance profiles for each algorithm across the 7 tasks: Ant-v4, HalfCheetah-v4, Hopper-v4, Humanoid-v4, InvertedDoublePendulum-v4, Reacher-v4 and Walker2d-v4.
 The length of the runs is 1 million steps for InvertedDoublePendulum and Reacher, 3 million steps for Ant, Hopper, Humanoid and Walker2d, and 5 million steps for HalfCheetah.

 In Figure~\ref{fig:XP_AFUalpha_sub1}, we see that our proposed method for the max-Q problem yields significantly better results than the IQL, SQL and EQL baselines.
 The best results are obtained with $\varrho \in \{0.2, 0.3\}$.
 Figure~\ref{fig:XP_AFUalpha_sub2} shows that AFU-alpha is competitive with SAC and TD3.